'Threats' to former anti-gambling chair

 Mr Dunne said both the number of pokies, and the money spent on gambling, is falling.

-Next story in National: NZ rowers win World Cup gold
+Next story in New Zealand: NZ rowers win World Cup gold

 Copyright © 2014, Radio New Zealand